suusanp/stealth-health/m5/prototype.md

 #### Open-Source Contribution
-Expo's open-source ecosystem is important, it offers transparency and community engagement that is important for our project baseline.
+Expo's open-source ecosystem is important, it offers transparency and community engagement which is important for our project baseline.

 ### Database Structure and Data Encryption